parisepigenetics/RASflow_EDC/README.md

 ```
 **Important:** the columns have to be **tab-separated**.

 The first column contains the **sample** names that have to correspond to the FASTQ names (for instance here D197-D192T27_R1.fastq.gz).
 The second column describes the **group** the sample belongs to and will be used for differential expression analysis.
 The last column contains the replicate number or **subject**.
 If the samples are paired, for instance 2 samples from the same patient taken at different times, the **subject** number should be the same (this information is important for differential expression analysis).
+You can rename or move that file, as long as you adapt the `METAFILE` entry in `config_main.yaml` (see below).

 ### 2. **config_main.yaml**

-The configuration of the workflow (see [step by step description](#running-your-analysis-step-by-step)) below) is done in `config/config_main.yaml`.
+The configuration of the workflow (see [step by step description](#running-your-analysis-step-by-step) below) is done in `config/config_main.yaml`.
 This is the most important file.
 It controls the workflow and many tool parameters.
 It contains 3 parts:

    1. Define project name and the steps of the workflow you want to run